omelchert/SWtools/README.md

 To facilitate progress of science, we include many examples and workflows that can help a user to quickly go from an idea to numerical experimentation to results.
-In particular, we provide a verification test based on a known analytical solution for a higher order nonliear Schrödinger equation, studied in the literature [(Karlsson and Höök, Optics Letters 104 (1994) 303)](https://doi.org/10.1364/NLGWP.1993.TuB.15).
+We also provide a verification test based on a known analytical solution for a higher order nonlinear Schrödinger equation, studied in the literature [(Karlsson and Höök, Optics Letters 104 (1994) 303)](https://doi.org/10.1364/NLGWP.1993.TuB.15).